-This week, the Reformed Church in America, North America’s oldest denomination, will confront its gridlock over LGBTQ affirmation and same-sex marriage.
+This week, the Reformed Church in America, one of North America’s oldest denominations, will confront its gridlock over LGBTQ affirmation and same-sex marriage.
 Votes cast in Tucson, Ariz., at the Reformed Church in America’s General Synod—delayed 16 months due to the pandemic—will chart the course for the congregations that remain with the denomination.

 In the past year, conservative factions have broken ties with the RCA, with other churches threatening to follow.
 Delegates to the synod, which starts today (Oct.
 14) and will continue through Tuesday, will determine how the denomination might restructure to entice congregations to stay, if the church will establish an external mission organization and whether departing congregations can plan on taking their church buildings with them.

 “At General Synod, delegates come from across the RCA to discern the mind of Christ together,” said Christina Tazelaar, RCA director of communications.
 “There are difficult decisions on the agenda, along with many things to celebrate, and we’re praying that the Holy Spirit guides every decision.”

 The RCA is a historically Dutch Reformed denomination dating back to the 1620s, when New York was known as New Amsterdam.
 Today, the RCA has fewer than 200,000 members and 1,000 churches.
 While in theory RCA churches are united by their polity, history, and Reformed convictions, they hold a range of political and theological beliefs.

 The RCA isn’t the only Protestant denomination facing division over views on sexuality.
 Next year, the United Methodist Church is expected to vote on a proposal to split the denomination over the inclusion of LGBTQ members, and the RCA’s sister denomination, the Christian Reformed Church, will grapple with its contentious human sexuality report at its own synod.